 Learn more at a Visitors Center

 The Ohanapecosh Visitor Center offers a wealth of information and is often less crowded than the Visitor Centers at Paradise and Sunrise.
-For 2016, the Visitor Center will open June 22 and the Park plans to keep it open through Columbus Day.
+For 2018, the Ohanapecosh Visitor Center will be open from May 25 until early October.
 Click here.

 Grab a Bite/Buy a Souvenir